 - 2 tablespoons flour

-- ½ cup dry red wine (or ½ cup additional stock)
+- ½ cup dry red wine or ½ cup additional stock

-- 1 cup milk, divided
+- 1 cup milk divided

-- 1½ cups mushroom or beef stock
+- 1 ½ cups beef stock low sodium

 - Add flour to pan and stir to coat.
 Allow to cook for 1 additional minute.